-Staying active is key to good health, and the NHS advising us to do at least 150 minutes of moderate aerobic activity such as cycling or brisk walking each week, plus strength exercises on two or more days each week.
+Staying active is key to good health, with the NHS advising us to do at least 150 minutes of moderate aerobic activity such as cycling or brisk walking each week, plus strength exercises on two or more days each week.

 Of course, not everyone can or wants to become an elite athlete, but the benefits of even moderate physical activity, as the NHS advises, are clear.
 Research shows that regular exercise can lower the risk of developing many long-term conditions, as well as boosting mental well-being, quality of sleep and energy levels.

 It’s always worth visiting your GP if you have any underlying health conditions that might affect your ability to exercise safely.

 In our latest Healthy Diet Plan, we’ve highlighted recipes that are especially beneficial after exercise as they supply a suitable balance of protein and carbohydrates.
 If you haven’t already, sign up today to receive free online access to the plan.

 We asked nutritionist Kerry Torrens for her three top tips to help you get active and fuel yourself for exercise, plus how the recipes from our latest Healthy Diet Plan can help you achieve your goal.